worldbank/TwitterEconomicMonitoring/README.md

 ![Illustration](visualizations/pictures/twitter_gdp_capita.png)
 *Legend: Number of Twitter users per 1000 inhabitants of a country related this country's GDP per capita.*

-Geographically, this results in an over-representation of North America, Europe, Northeast Asia, South America and Southeast Asia.
+Geographically, this results in an over-representation of North and South America, Western Europe, Northeast and Southeast Asia.

 ![Illustration](visualizations/pictures/map_total_number_users.png)
 *Legend: Gross number of Twitter users from our dataset per city.
 Each dot represents a city in which Twitter users reside.
 The relative size of dots is determined by the gross number of Twitter users per city.
 Only city with 300.000 inhabitants or more are represented.*